Caius of Korea: Biography

 Caius was born in Korea and was given to a Buddhist monastery by his parents.
-He left the monastery because he could not find the peace that he wanted there and went to a mountain to live as a hermit.
+He left the monastery because he could not find the peace he wanted there and went to a mountain to live as a hermit.
 According to Dallet, "He withdrew into solitude to meditate with more ease on this happiness which he sought.
 He had as a dwelling only a cave, which he shared with a tiger, which occupied it before him.
 This wild animal respected its guest; it even yielded the cave to him some time after, and withdrew elsewhere."

 Caius only ate what was necessary to preserve his life, abstaining from anything that was not absolutely necessary to live.
 One night, while in meditation, a man of "majestic aspect" appeared to him, and said to him, "Take courage; within one year you will traverse the sea, and, after much work and fatigue, you will obtain the object of your desire."

 In 1592, Japan invaded Korea, and Caius was taken prisoner.
 On the journey to Japan, they were shipwrecked at Tsushima Island, and Caius, near death, was taken to Kyoto.
 A Christian named Caius Foyn, the father of his mistress, nursed him back to health.

 Allured by the life of the Buddhist monks, he felt that he had found what he had been seeking for many years, and went to live in one of the most famous pagodas in Kyoto.
 Again he felt that he could not find the peace that he wanted there, and he became ill.
 During his illness, he had a dream in which he saw the pagoda ablaze.
 Then a "child of a charming beauty" appeared to him in his dream, comforting him, saying, "Fear no more, you are close to obtaining the happiness you desire."